KyleTelfer/Physics_with_Perceptual_Containers/Physics_Concepts/5-Electromagnetism.md

   - \( r \): Distance between the charges.

 #### Framework Interpretation
-In the framework, **electric fields** and **Coulomb’s Law** are reinterpreted as **energy interactions** between **closed volumes** containing charges.
-The electric field is a manifestation of the **volume interaction** between charged volumes, and the force is a result of the energy redistribution between these volumes.
+In the framework, **electric fields** and **Coulomb’s Law** are reinterpreted as **energy interactions** between **closed containers** containing charges.
+The electric field is a manifestation of the **container interaction** between charged containers, and the force is a result of the energy redistribution between these containers.

-- **Electric Field**: Represents the **energy distribution** around a charged closed volume.
-The field strength depends on the charge and the properties of the closed volume.
+- **Electric Field**: Represents the **energy distribution** around a charged closed container.
+The field strength depends on the charge and the properties of the closed container.
-- **Coulomb’s Law**: Describes the **energy interaction** between two charged closed volumes.
-The force is a result of the energy redistribution between the volumes.
+- **Coulomb’s Law**: Describes the **energy interaction** between two charged closed containers.
+The force is a result of the energy redistribution between the containers.

 #### Mathematical Representation
 - **Electric Field**: